 Governors shall be elected by and from each state/ province/territory of the Pacific Northwest Region.
 Governors shall be elected from the membership with regard to diversity of background in facility planning.
 All positions will serve three-year (3-year) overlapping terms and shall be subject to a maximum two (2) term limit on the Board unless running unopposed.

-The Board of Directors shall establish standing and ad hoc committees as may be needed, including, but not limited to:
+The Board of Directors may establish standing and ad hoc committees as may be needed, including, but not limited to:

 6.5.1 Nominating Committee